 Turbidite is not out of fashion in Sanpoil Valley.
 Articles written a few years ago interpreted certain Missoula flood deposits as "turbidites".
 Rhythmites exposed in the Sanpoil Valley and upper Columbia River Valley do indeed exhibit a Bouma-like architecture.
 Floods beds entered the "stilling basin" of Glacial Lake Columbia and exhibit different sedimentary characteristics from flood deposits farther south in ephemeral Lake Lewis.
 Authors don't use "turbidite" anymore.
 The term has fallen out of favor.
 But the field geology is hard to deny.
 When you're up here in the Sanpoil Valley, staring at this stuff with your own eye balls, "turbidity current" and "density current" just work.

 Looks like lateral injection.
 Coarse sand layers with abrupt contacts top and bottom - that is, sand beds that lack a sedimentary transition with the varves below might be layer-parallel sand injectites (sills).
-The term "injectites" comes from deep marine petroleum world (watch on YouTube "Webinar: Injectites Virtual Field Trip" or read articles by Hurst, Huuse, Cartwright, Cobain, Monnier, and others).
-Injected sands here form relatively thin sills and low-angle dikes that invade thicker varved intervals.
+The term "injectites" is borrowed from petroleum geologists (watch on YouTube "Webinar: Injectites Virtual Field Trip" or read articles by Hurst, Huuse, Cartwright, Cobain, Monnier, and others).
+Injected sands in the Sanpoil Valley form relatively thin sills and low-angle dikes that invade thicker varved intervals.
 Look at how the upper and lower contacts of the sand bed are identical - just clean lines.
 No scoured, wavy bottom surface, no gradational top.
 That's not a sedimentation pattern that makes sense with waxing and waning flood energy and resumption of lake bottom deposition.